Jean-Poul/Data-Science-Exam-Project/README.md

 or run it through the jypyter notebook.

-The web application will be available in the browser on the following url:
+The web application will be available in the browser on the following link:

 [URL: http://localhost:5000/](http://localhost:5000/)